-Leander Starr is a professional Account executive with over a decade experience, providing software solutions to the Construction industry.
-He has proven experience with working in the Australian Construction industry providing technical innovations to impact a company’s bottom line.
+Praveen Tomy is a Business Leader with many years of experience, providing software solutions to the Construction industry.
+He has proven experience with working in the Australian and around Asia Construction industry providing technical innovations to impact a company’s bottom line.

-Leander brings a wealth of experience to PlanGrid having worked at a leading Designing software organisation including Autodesk and most recently Callilus Cloud.
+Tomy brings a wealth of experience to PlanGrid having worked at leading Technology organisations for the last 15 years.